 Word-finally, there are only four unstressed vowel phonemes, due to the non-occurrence of /u/, except for a few loanwords, such as bantu ['bantu].
 Such loanwords, indeed, were often adapted through stress-shift: cf. the alternative form bantù [ban'tu] as well as tabù [ta'bu] 'taboo' (the latter in common use as opposed to tabu ['ta:bu], confined to the ethnologists' jargon).

-Italian has the opening and the closing diphthongs as shown in table 2 (cf. Muljačić 1972: 85ff., Mioni 2001: 176-180).
-(We use 'opening' and 'closing' as referring to the position of the glide, before or after the syllabic peak.)
+Italian has the following opening and closing diphthongs (cf. Muljačić 1972: 85ff, Mioni 2001: 176-180): (We use 'opening' and 'closing' as referring to the position of the glide, before or after the syllabic peak).